Halloween II (Brooklyn Nine-Nine): Critical reviews

-"Halloween II" received mixed-to-positive reviews from critics.
+"Halloween II" received positive reviews from critics.
 LaToya Ferguson of The A.V.
-Club gave the episode an "C+" grade and wrote, "The problem with Brooklyn Nine-Nine is that the 'bad' episodes are still at least decently humorous episodes of television.
+Club gave the episode a "C+" grade and wrote, "The problem with Brooklyn Nine-Nine is that the 'bad' episodes are still at least decently humorous episodes of television.
 That's sort of a nonsense problem, but it still exists.
 Lesser episodes of the show may feature a lack of cohesion, but the audience can always rest assured that there will be an endless supply of quotable jokes.
 Now there's nothing wrong with being a joke factory, but that's not exactly what Brooklyn Nine-Nine is selling, and this episode is the perfect example that Brooklyn Nine-Nine can't simply rest on those joke laurels."

 Jackson McHenry of Entertainment Weekly wrote, "Sequels are like caricatures.
 In trying to replicate the original, they tend to exaggerate its basic elements to the point of ridiculousness.
 Minor things become overused: A funny side character turns into a main character, a cute gag inflates into the whole plot.
 This can be great — I'll defend Shrek 2 over the original any day — but the result usually ends up feeling a little thin.
 This week's Brooklyn Nine-Nine attempted to cap off last year's excellent 'Halloween' with a cheeky follow-up, but, with the same plots, and nearly the same conclusion, 'Halloween II' emphasized the show's weaknesses."
 Allie Pape from Vulture gave the show a 4 star rating out of 5 and wrote, "I've already come out strongly in favor of Brooklyn Nine-Nine's all-cast-antics episodes, particularly when it comes to reprising one of my favorites, last year's Halloween team-up to steal Holt's Medal of Valor.
 This year, the quarry was his watch, a gift from Kevin Cozner's dying father (but please don't call it the 'death watch').
 And even though I could see two of the twists coming from a mile away — Holt winning this year because Peralta beating him twice would throw off the balance of power between the two, and Fingers the thief stealing the watch once he got a chance because duh — I still enjoyed watching it all go down."